 There is no mistaking it—in today’s modern world of fast-paced buying and selling, marketing is key to success.
-Marketing has a hand in many parts of the sales cycle from physical materials like brochures and mailings to digital tools like email templates and interactive content.
-It seems these days, the only thing that marketing isn’t involved in is closing a sale, but a sales team wouldn’t have those leads without the assistance of a marketing team devoted to catching the customer's attention and developing brand recognition.
+Marketing has a hand in many parts of the sales cycle from content creation to digital tools like email templates and interactive content.
+It seems these days, the only thing that marketing isn’t involved in is closing a sale, but a sales team wouldn’t have those leads without the assistance of a marketing team devoted to developing brand recognition and catching the customer's attention.

-Not only does marketing bring in customers and nurture them along their journey, but sales also depends on marketing to equip them with the tools they need to deliver the buying experience that today's customers expect.
-So, why does today’s buyers depend on marketing?
+Not only does marketing bring in customers and nurture them along their journey, but sales also relies on marketing to equip them with the tools they need to deliver the experience that modern buyers expect.
+So, why does today’s buying depend on marketing?

 The Modern Buying Journey